dbcls/AOE/README.md

 Currently transcriptome data from NCBI GEO is not included in EBI ArrayExpress (since 2017), and we are going to integrate the data from GEO into AOE utilizing DBCLS SRA API.

+## From ArrayExpress
+- `01xRX2instrument_model.pl` Extract Instrument_model from SRA Experiment data.

+## From GEO (DBCLS SRA API)
 - `00getprojsample.pl` Extract GEO associated SRA/BioProject/BioSample data from DBCLS SRA API.

-- `01xRX2instrument_model.pl` Extract Instrument_model from SRA Experiment data.
+− `01GEOjson2AOE.pl` Make subset of AOE tab file from extracted json file(s).

 Output Example: